GiottoVerducci/rulebook2024/content.md

 > another card.
 Even drawing to replace cards, comes after this time
 > period.

+### **Using effects**
+Effects can only be used if their requirements are met.
+They always resolve in full.
+They are not interruptible nor pre-emptible, and their resolution cannot be split unless they set up an explicit sequence.
+For example, "Discard X cards" requires you to discard all X cards at once: you cannot discard them one by one and replace in between.
+"Combat ends, and inflict 1 damage to the opposing minion" sets up an explicit sequence: if a card played afterward prevents the combat from ending, the rest of the sequence is not executed (damage is not inflicted).

 ### **Playing a Card**

 A card is played by announcing its effects, showing the card and placing